 So the problem is findability: how do I find stuff on NoiseTrade that I’ll like?
 I can rely on my friends, especially with friends I trust musically.
 As an example, if my friend Jeff Holland said something about a band with a NoiseTrade release, I’m going to check them out.
 But I’m sure that there’s an artist or four on NoiseTrade that I’d champion as strongly as I have Garrels (or Webb or Osenga)—but that my friends don’t know about, either.
 How do I find them?
 I can spend time going through a lot of downloads and listen to the previews to find something I like.
 But that is time-consuming, and there’s a better way—two of them, in my mind.

 The first idea is filtering by like taste and/or ranking.
 This solution would require NoiseTrade to implement a user system, which I know is very complicated.
 For a regular user, though, this has benefits.
-The email/ZIP step is gone: noisetrade.com/gfmorris would always know I’m firstname.lastname@example.org and 35758.
+The email/ZIP step is gone: noisetrade.com/gfmorris would always know I’m email@example.com and 35758.
 I give up that for the convenience of the system knowing who I am and giving me good recommendations.
-If it knows that I like Derek Webb and Andrew Osenga, maybe it recommends Josh Garrels or Drew Holcomb & The Neighbors to me.7 Maybe it even recommends the Sloan to me—or maybe my “vote” for Sloan recommends that to someone else who’ve downloaded the same artists that I have.
+If it knows that I like Derek Webb and Andrew Osenga, maybe it recommends Josh Garrels or Drew Holcomb & The Neighbors to me. ((I had a recommendation on them from my friend Michael, who helps run derekwebb.net.
+He was right.))
+Maybe it even recommends the Sloan to me—or maybe my “vote” for Sloan recommends that to someone else who’ve downloaded the same artists that I have.

 You can even spice it up further with ranking and similarity scores.
 If I download an NT release and realize that I don’t like it that much, I should be able to tell the community that with a simple rank.
 I’d go with a good-okay-bad system; at most, a five-star system.
 A system where I check out an artist out of curiosity shouldn’t necessarily take my interest as a recommendation.
 Connection to an extant system like Last.FM would further improve the system.